Overview

-The Delaware River Trail hugs the Philadelphia waterfront proving access to parks and recreational amenities.
+The Delaware River Trail hugs the Philadelphia waterfront providing access to parks and recreational amenities.
 It's part of a larger effort called The Circuit, which will link 750 miles of trail throughout Greater Philadelphia.

 A highlight is the Spruce Street Harbor Park in Penn's Landing, which has a lively atmosphere and entertainment options in the summer.
-The Independence Seaport Museum is also accessible from the trail and offers interactive exhibits about American shipbuilding and the development of the U.S. navy.
+The Independence Seaport Museum is also accessible from the trail and offers interactive exhibits about American shipbuilding and the development of the U.S. Navy.

 First ride of the season, not my favorite trail.
 Sketchy at the end by trailhead, narrow, homeless encampments, weird fenced areas.